1. Regulatory framework

 Yes.

-Such obligations include providing information on their functioning at the request of authorities, submitting economic and financial data statements regarding the activity, providing information on certain changes in the structure of the share capital, composition of the management board or audit committee, termination of a contract with a representative of the company (this applies to non-Polish companies).
+Obligations include providing information on their functioning, at the request of authorities; submitting economic and financial data statements regarding their activity; and providing information on certain changes in the structure of their share capital, composition of the management board, supervisory board or audit committee, and termination of a contract with a representative of the company (this applies to non-Polish companies).

 3. Licensing